ActiveInferenceInstitute/CEREBRUM/backup_supplements/Supplement_D_4_Related_Work.md

 The analysis of related work suggests several opportunities for future integration with other research traditions:

-1. **Integration with Process Calculi**: CEREBRUM could benefit from integration with process calculi like -calculus or session types for formalizing communication between models in different cases.
+1. **Integration with Process Calculi**: CEREBRUM could benefit from integration with process calculi like π-calculus or session types for formalizing communication between models in different cases.

 2. **Connection to Programming Language Theory**: The case transformations in CEREBRUM have parallels with type systems and effect systems in programming languages, suggesting potential cross-fertilization.